18F/lean-product-design/pages/break-down-hypotheses.md

 ---

-**4. These are your hypotheses.
+**These are your hypotheses.
 They may be broad at this point.
-As a team, select 3 to 5 of the most compelling hypotheses to tackle.**
+As a team, select three to five of the most compelling hypotheses to tackle.**

-For example, you might want to select the least known hypotheses - the ones your team is most unsure about - in order to learn quickly about possible risks.
+For example, you might want to select the least-known hypotheses — the ones your team is most unsure about — in order to learn quickly about possible risks.

 Or, you might select the top three that have the most compelling or desired outcomes.
 The main idea here is that by making a selection, you and your product owner are prioritizing and choosing a direction.

-**5. Break these down into more concrete feature/action hypotheses.
+**Break these down into more concrete feature and action hypotheses.
 You may need to break them down several times.**

 Example: